annotorious/project-website-source/content/guides/headless-mode.md

 # Headless Mode: Using Annotorious without the Editor Popup

 Want to use Annotorious only for the drawing tools?
 But don't need the editor?
-That's what __headless mode__ is for!
+That's what __headless mode__ is for!  ith headless mode, you keep all the standard functionality: drawing and editing shapes, JavaScript API, lifecycle events.
+But you are free to build your own user interface, without being forced to the standardeditor popup.

+The demo uses headless mode to create annotations with either an __Orange__ or __Green__ tag, and a [formatter](http://localhost:1313/annotorious/api-docs/annotorious/#formatters) to color the shapes.
+(To delete an annotation, select it and press the __Delete__ key.)

 {{< inline-headless-demo >}}

-With headless mode, you keep all the standard functionality: drawing and editing shapes, JavaScript API, lifecycle events.
-But you are free to build your own user interface, without being forced to the standard editor popup.

 ## The Headless API